EsotericSoftware/spine-runtimes/spine-ts/README.md

 For documentation of `spine-pixi`, please refer to our [spine-pixi Guide](https://esotericsoftware.com/spine-pixi).

+For documentation of `spine-canvaskit`, please refer to our [spine-canvaskit Guide](https://esotericsoftware.com/spine-canvaskit).

 For module specific APIs in `spine-canvas`, `spine-webgl`, and `spine-threejs`, please refer to the [Examples](#examples) in the respecitve `spine-<modulename>/example` folder.
 For `spine-webgl` specifically, we have provided additional [demos](spine-webgl/demos), which you can also [view online](http://esotericsoftware.com/spine-demos).

 ## Licensing